 If another bank tells us that money has been paid into your account by mistake, we can return it without asking you.
-We will act reasonably and tell you if we do this.
+We'll act reasonably and usually tell you if we do this.

-If we find out that a payment into your account was made by mistake or fraud within two months of receiving it, we will:
+If we find out that a payment into your account was made by mistake or fraud within two months of receiving it, we'll:

-- remove the amount of the payment or stop you from accessing it; - tell you we will return the payment
+- remove the amount of the payment or stop you from accessing it; - usually tell you we'll return the payment.